OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-09.md

 ## Mark 9:37

-“Whoever welcomes one of these little children in my name welcomes me; and whoever welcomes me does not welcome me but the one who sent me.”
+“Whoever receives one of these little children in my name receives me; and whoever receives me does not receive me but the one who sent me.”

 ---